 What is the difference between disposable and medical masks?

-A lot of terms regarding masks are floating around, but deciphering what they mean can be tricky.
+There are a lot of terms regarding masks that are floating around.
 Paying attention to the labeling of the masks you are looking to purchase is key in figuring out how exactly the mask is intended to be used.

 "You can imagine a Venn diagram where we have 'face coverings' which is just a broad term — you know, from bandanas to surgical masks and respirators," Martinello said.
 "And then 'medical masks' are just masks that are developed for use in the health care setting and 'surgical masks' are a subset of that and are really characterized by their fluid resistance properties."